 World class young people’s mental health services at Priory

 There is no doubt that growing up can be an emotional rollercoaster for many young people, and it can be difficult for a parent or carer to identify when a child’s behaviour is related to a mental health condition, and when they may need specialist help & support.
-Youngsters can face a whole host of highs and lows during childhood and adolescence, as well as a wide range of unique pressures which can be related to school, friends, family, bullying, cyber bullying, social media, peer pressure, sexuality and puberty.
-Young people may struggle emotionally and engage in unhealthy behaviours, and a proportion may go on to develop a persistent mental health problem such as anxiety, depression, stress and eating disorders.
+Youngsters can face a whole host of highs and lows during childhood and adolescence, as well as a wide range of unique pressures which can be related to school, friends, family, bullying, cyberbullying, social media, peer pressure, sexuality and puberty.
+Young people may struggle emotionally and engage in unhealthy behaviours, and a proportion may go on to develop persistent mental health problems such as anxiety, depression, stress and eating disorders.

 It is important to recognise that mental health difficulties don’t just affect adults; in fact, they are becoming increasingly common in children and young people.
 Recent studies suggest that nearly one in four young people will experience the symptoms of a mental health condition before they reach the age of 19.

 However, young people, parents and caregivers don’t have to struggle alone; expert psychiatric support for children and adolescents is available, and the most crucial first step is to seek specialist treatment.
 At Priory, our exceptional Young People’s Services are dedicated to providing the best possible mental health support for children and young people.
 We provide a comprehensive range of evidence-based therapy programmes, which are personalised according to each individual’s unique needs and requirements.
 We provide access to leading experts in child and adolescent psychiatry, and our highly skilled teams operating within our extensive national network of hospitals and wellbeing centres, offer the highest quality young people’s support available.